 “Productivity” is not quiet, really!
 This is exactly the problem: considering genes as a factor, as we see, the reviewer looks at and evaluates.
 This factor leads many men to self-esteem, self-criticism, anxiety, stress, and anxiety.
 This often leads to similar problems they have had before: anxiety, premature ejaculation, or difficult orgasm.

 This lack of sex can be caused by various medical conditions or the result of different medications you may be taking – or worse.
 If you have these problems often when you have sex with other people, but at least if you have them during sex with yourself, it is unlikely that there is a medical or specific cause of the problem.
+A good answer to how to fix performance anxiety and erectile dysfunction.
 Some medications help with sexual problems, but sometimes there are side effects.
 Also, these medications’ effects sometimes lead to a tendency to “productivity” rather than pleasure.

 Usually, when we show performance, defining our “performance” is detrimental to our work.
 This malignant cycle occurs in all social confusions: social interaction, group speech, stage performance; Or having sex.

 Let’s take the example of a real performance in front of an audience: an actor (or a performer of the second stage, a public speaker, or an athlete).
 Of course, it is logical that the actor wants to please the audience.
 But if the actor is watching and testing his performance during the performance and does what he thinks about the audience, the performer will perform less because of the attention and self-esteem.

 The same is true for those who speak and love: to create and test how we think about what we say to others, whether it is good or good communication, and how it affects us.
 We and our partners like it.
 Are we surprised, no?
 We all manage and diagnose ourselves to improve the situation, but this strategy can negatively affect us!